ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 ![](~@imageBase/images/data_tabs_image.png)

+:::tip Metadata standards: IPTC and Dublin Core

 For documenting images, NADA offers two options: the IPTC metadata standard, or the Dublin Core metadata standard.

-:::tip Note
 The documentation of the image metadata schema is available at https://ihsn.github.io/nada-api-redoc/catalog-admin/#tag/Images.
 A Schema Guide is also available, which provides more detailed information on the structure, content, and use of the metadata standards and schemas.
 :::